Geometry Utilities (mathutils.geometry)

 p_b (

-2 points on between intersecting circles or None when there is no intersection.
+The 2 intersection points or None when there is no intersection.

 tuple[